axelooc59/Detecting-type-of-sneakers-shoes/README.md

 As a sneakers addict, it is really easy for me to guess the type of shoes I am looking.
 But for instance, when I show picture to my relatives they cannot differentiate dunk with jordan.

 Therefore my project aim to tell you what type of shoes it is by giving him a picture in input.
+We would like to have an accuracy of 80 % percentage.

 Here a **concrete example** :